NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Plot-Spectra/plot-spectral-sig.md

 that different land cover types (vegetation, pavement, bare soils, etc.) have distinct patterns in their reflectance values, a property that we call the
 'spectral signature' of a particular land cover class.

 In this tutorial, we will extract the reflectance values for all bands of a single pixel to plot a spectral signature for that pixel.
 In order to do this, we need to pair the reflectance values for that pixel with the wavelength values of the bands that are represented in those measurements.
 We will also need to adjust the reflectance values by the scaling factor that is saved as an 'attribute' in the HDF5 file.

+As of June 2026, NEON requires an API token for data downloads, to reduce bot scraping and improve user support.
+Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
+For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.

-First, let's start by defining the working directory and reading in the example dataset.
+Let's start by defining the working directory, loading your token, and reading in the example dataset.

-    # Call required packages
+    # Import required libraries

     library(rhdf5)